Charismatic Gifts

 The renewed theological interest in charismatic gifts articulated in the documents of Vatican II influenced many participants in the Catholic charismatic renewal such as Stephen B. Clark, Donald L. Gelpi, Peter Hocken, René Laurentin, Francis Martin, Ralph Martin, Kilian McDonnell, Léon Joseph Suenens, and Francis Aloysius Sullivan.
 Core principles of their work include the beliefs that: charismatic gifts are available to all Christians (Laurentin 1978: 7) as part of God’s normal activity in the ‘life of the church’ (Laurentin 1978: 7; McDonnell 1993: 30) to strengthen personal prayer and praise (Sullivan 1982: 145), and include those who had been excluded (Gelpi 1976: 99).

 Charismatic gifts have a beneficial impact at all levels of ecclesial and lay life including the priesthood, religious life, marriage, and parenthood (Sullivan 1982: 80).
-Charismatic gifts also reflect aspects of the church’s catholicity through their ability to meet the diverse needs of different local communities (historically and geographically) as well as human physical and psychological needs (Laurentin 1978: 7–8; de Monléon 1995: 12).
+Charismatic gifts also reflect aspects of the church’s catholicity through their ability to meet the diverse needs of different local communities (historically and geographically) as well as human physical and psychological needs (Laurentin 1978: 7–8; Monléon 1995: 12).
 Charismatic gifts of ecclesial leaders and the laity are complementary, contributing jointly to the edification and unity of the ‘whole’ people of God (Suenens 1977: 45, 98–99; McDonnell 1993: 11).
-Love is the ‘fundamental principle’ of the charismatic community and the context for its communion and operation of gifts (de Monléon 1995: 28, 49; Suenens 1975: 38).
+Love is the ‘fundamental principle’ of the charismatic community and the context for its communion and operation of gifts (Monléon 1995: 28, 49; Suenens 1975: 38; see also Love in Christian Ethics).

 Charismatic gifts constitute a permanent ‘visible mission’ in the Church that is in ‘continuity with Pentecost’ (Suenens 1975: 39; McDonnell 1993: 9–10).
 Each charismatic gift is a ministerial expression of the Holy Spirit (McDonnell 1993: 10), empowering Christians to teach, witness, and ‘perform signs’ of God’s presence (Clark 1976: 132).
 The Holy Spirit provides renewal through human beings operating in charismatic gifts (Clark 1976: 132).
 The diversity of gifts invites the many members of the Church to find their own ministerial contributions to make to the body of Christ (McDonnell 1993: 11).
 Charismatic gifts can contribute to a personal understanding and practice of a calling (Suenens 1975: 84).
 Certain charismatic gifts are permanent vocations (Laurentin 1978: 10; Gelpi 1976: 29), such as consecrated celibacy (Suenens 1977: 43–44), the deaconate, the priesthood, and the episcopate (McDonnell 1993: 11; Suenens 1977: 100).
 In addition to permanent vocations involved with the administration of the Church, charismatic gifts impact worship ministries, prayer ministries, and teaching ministries (Laurentin 1978: 10) all of which contribute to the ‘day-to-day life’ of the Church (McDonnell 1993: 11).